-1. Install PingAccess.

-Ensure JAVA_HOME is set as a system variable (see Install the Oracle JDK).

-- 2. Ensure you are logged on with full Administrator privileges. - 3.
+- 1. Install PingAccess. - → Info: Ensure JAVA HOME is set as a system variable (see Install the Oracle JDK). - 2.
+Ensure you are logged on with full Administrator privileges. - 3.
 Start a Command Prompt as an Administrator. - 4.
-In the Command Prompt, run the install-service bat file located in <pa install>\sbin\windows. - 5.
-Access the Windows Control Panel | Administrative Tools | Services. - 6.
+In the Command Prompt, run install-service.bat.
+This script is located in <PA\HOME>\sbin \windows. - 5.
+Open the Windows Control Panel > Administrative Tools > Services. - 6.
 Right-click PingAccess Service from the list of available services and select Start.
 The service starts immediately and restarts automatically on reboot.
 (You can change the default Start type setting in the Properties dialog.)